-I've been a private tutor for over 10 years.
+I've been a private tutor for over 15 years.
 As an undergraduate at University of Central Florida (GO KNIGHTS!), I worked part-time as a tutor in the Math Dept.'s Math Lab.
 There I learned those techniques most effective to bring a student along further than they'd even thought possible.
 I gained from that time an appreciation for educating others, and sharing with them the joy that comes with understanding new concepts and widening one's perspective.
-I offer experience that can onl... [more]
+I offer experience that can only be... [more]

 This is probably the subject I have tutored most, as it is so common a requirement for students beginning their college courses.
 It's also one of the most important to master to be confident moving forward to the more advanced subjects, like Calculus and Differential Equations.
 A solid base in Algebra can mean the difference between a struggle to pass and an easy A. I recommend not letting one's skills in this area to be lacking in any way.